 ACTION: WE ACT will continue calling upon the U.S. Department of Energy (DOE), Federal Regulatory Commission (FERC), EPA, and the Pipeline and Hazardous Materials Safety Administration (PHMSA) to use their authority to halt new and expanded LNG operations, directly address and mitigate climate change, safequard environmental justice communities, and stabilize domestic energy prices.
-WE ACT will continue this advocacy campaign, which includes participation in regulatory comment periods, engagement with offices across the federal family, legislative strategies, congressional outreach, digital ads, and earned media.
-In culmination, this work ensures that climate, economic, and environmental justice are considered in environmental reviews, permitting decisions, and public interest determinations - all while combating false solutions and the proliferation of fossil-fuel infrastructure, especially through our Wrong Direction advocacy and public awareness campaign.
+WE ACT will continue this advocacy campaign, which includes participation in regulatory comment periods, engagement with offices across federal agencies, legislative strategies, congressional outreach, digital ads, and earned media.
+This work ensures that climate, economic, and environmental justice are considered in environmental reviews, permitting decisions, and public interest determinations - all while combating false solutions and the proliferation of fossilfuel infrastructure, especially through our Wrong Direction advocacy and public awareness campaign.